-Course D escription Hours EL-501 Introduction to National Electrical code and Blueprint Reading 120 EL-502 Introduction to Electrical Theory 120 EL-503 Electrical Design (Residential) & Lighting Concept 120 EL-504 Commercial Wiring & Flexible Cables and Conduit Bending 120 EL-505 Service Entrance Equipment & Service Panels 120 EL-506 Electric Motors & Industrial Motor Control 120 EL-507 Solar Photovoltaic System Design and Implementation and Installation 120 in the table below.
-However, hybrid online students will attend some or all of their scheduled lectures live online.
+Course Description Hours EL-501 Introduction to National Electrical code and Blueprint Reading 120 EL-502 Introduction to Electrical Theory 120 EL-503 Electrical Design (Residential) & Lighting Concept 120 EL-504 Commercial Wiring & Flexible Cables and Conduit Bending 120 EL-505 Service Entrance Equipment & Service Panels 120 EL-506 Electric Motors & Industrial Motor Control 120 EL-507 Solar Photovoltaic System Design and Implementation and Installation 120

+All students will have a weekly time commitment of 20 hours of lecture and lab on one of the schedules included in the table below.
 The course outline for each module will explain the specific lab and lecture schedule for that module.